-GP practices across Bradford District and Craven are taking additional steps to help patients reach the right care from the right person first time this week with the launch of a new initiative called Care Navigation.
+GP practices across Bradford district and Craven are taking additional steps to help patients reach the right care from the right person first time with the launch of a new initiative called Care Navigation.

 When patients call their local practice to book an appointment, they may be asked a few brief questions by the reception team that will help them direct them to the most appropriate person to meet their needs.

 The scheme is being rolled out nationally as part of NHS England’s GP Five-year Forward View and over 45 sites across England and Wales are currently offering Care Navigation in their GP practices.
 Find out more here.